Loading…

 Ant Media Server is primarily built around WebRTC, and it delivers strong performance in this area.
 It supports WebRTC publishing and playback, RTMP ingest, HLS delivery, and adaptive bitrate streaming.
 The platform also handles recording to MP4, cluster mode for horizontal scaling, and peer to peer streaming for reduced server load.
 Its open source community edition provides a solid foundation for developers, while the enterprise edition adds features like clustering, hardware encoding, and advanced security.

-Visylix provides comprehensive protocol support including WebRTC, RTSP, RTMP, HLS, SRT, and ONVIF.
+Visylix provides full protocol support including WebRTC, RTSP, RTMP, HLS, SRT, and ONVIF.
 Its WebRTC implementation delivers sub 500 millisecond glass to glass latency, which is competitive with Ant Media performance and optimized specifically for surveillance and monitoring use cases where consistent low latency across thousands of concurrent streams is essential.
 The inclusion of ONVIF and RTSP support is significant for security and IoT applications, as these protocols are standard in the IP camera ecosystem but are not natively supported by Ant Media.

 For organizations building media streaming applications like live broadcasting, video conferencing, or interactive entertainment, Ant Media WebRTC centric approach is well aligned.
 For organizations whose primary video sources are IP cameras, encoders, and IoT devices that speak RTSP, ONVIF, and SRT, Visylix native support for these surveillance grade protocols provides a more natural fit without requiring protocol translation middleware.